Another giant step

 The world’s first capacitance sensor

-designed exclusively for Thermo Fisher single use bioreactors.
+designed specifically for Thermo Scientific single use bioreactors.

 Bringing you all the benefits of real-time,